LivePersonInc/developer-center/pages/Documents/Hidden/Hidden/meaningful-automation-conversation-score.md

 {: .important}
 A MACS is only calculated for closed conversations.<br><br>A MACS doesn't detect where an error occurs in a conversation; it detects whether or not it occurred somewhere in the conversation.
 However, you can aggregate MACS over interactions.
 This gives you an indication of where your bot is underperforming and, by looking at the errors, of what to do to fix it.

-#### Accuracy of MACS
+#### Accuracy of the MACS

-MACS has a correlation of ~.7 with human judgment.
+A MACS has a correlation of ~.7 with human judgment.
 While this is quite good, expect the algorithm to make some classification mistakes from time to time.
 The strength of MACS comes from looking at the scores in aggregate, where one aspect is in common (e.g., the same error is detected, or the conversations included a specific interaction or intent).

 ### Enable or disable MACS